New Variety: Improv Comedy Club

-In August, 1993, the New Variety moved to the Chicago Improv, (504 N. Wells) and was responsible for changing a faltering 3-ring comedy presentation into a successful variety format.
+In August, 1993, the New Variety moved to the Chicago Improv, at 504 N. Wells, a 400-seat theater in which audience members sat at long tables in a room about the size of a high school cafeteria.
+Scott Seigel re-designed the original look of the stage to accommodate the New Variety's edgier feel.

+The new venue allowed for changing a faltering 3-ring comedy presentation into a successful variety format.
 The New Variety now offered a more streamlined, commercial show.
-Acts included artistic director & host R. O’Donnell, stand-up comics such as Paul Gilmartin (Dinner and a movie, host), Kevin Rogers, and Steve Seagren and sketch comedy troupes including the all-girl Nude Coffee, the all-gay The Boys in the Bathroom, and the all-improv The Upright Citizens Brigade.
+Acts included artistic director & host R. O’Donnell, stand-up comics such as Paul Gilmartin), Kevin Rogers, and Steve Seagren; and sketch comedy troupes including the all-girl Nude Coffee, the all-gay The Boys in the Bathroom, and the all-improv The Upright Citizens Brigade.
 Dr. Boom (who literally blew things up on stage) was the highlight of the evening.

-The Chicago Improv was a 400-seat theater whereby audience members sat at long tables in a room about the size of your high school cafeteria.
-Scott Seigel re-designed the original look of the stage to accommodate the New Variety's edgier feel.